HQAnime/AnimeGo-Re/README.md

 - Genre list
 - Search anime
 - Side drawer design
-- Watch history (wip)
+- Watch history
-- Favourite anime list (wip)
+- Favourite anime list
-- Auto update (wip)
+- Auto update
 - No popups while watching anime (IOS and Android only)

 I have abondoned this project for about 2 years but it is finally back.
 A complete rework is undergoing because `AnimeOne` doesn't have some old animes.
 Flutter is now used instead of React Native.
 Some features are still under development but it is now stable enough to use.
+So far, it has been great.

 # Downloads
-Only android build is available and you can download the apk from [release](https://github.com/HenryQuan/AnimeGo-Re/releases/tag/1.2.0) (currently still in preview).
-However, IOS version is being tested and it works fine.
-You could [compile](https://github.com/HenryQuan/AnimeGo-Re/tree/master/AnimeGo/README.md) it yourself.
+Only android build is available and you can download the apk from [release](https://github.com/HenryQuan/AnimeGo-Re/releases/latest).
+However, IOS version is also being tested and it works fine like Android.
+You could [compile](https://github.com/HenryQuan/AnimeGo-Re/tree/master/AnimeGo/README.md) it yourself or maybe I will provide the IPA file.

 # Screenshots
 <!-- <div>